From bento boxes to bento dishes to food safety, here are my answers to your frequently asked questions for bento making.

 Q: Do we eat bento cold or at room temperature?

-That being said, you still need to remember that bacteria thrive on moisture and protein at room temperature.
-If you are not familiar with this topic, please read my post, Food Safety Tips for Bento.
-Remember, 3 key points: reheat thoroughly, let cool completely, and keep it cool with ice packs until mealtime.
+However, bacteria thrive on moisture and protein at room temperature.
+If you’re unfamiliar with this topic, please read my post “Food Safety Tips for Bento.”
+Remember the three key points: thoroughly reheat, let cool completely, and keep cool with ice packs until mealtime.

 Q: Any tips for making nutritious and exciting bento for elementary school kids?

-I have a few tips based on my own experience.
+I have a few tips based on my own experience:

 Q: How do I pack bento for the older generation?